Vasile Ursu

-Vasile Ursu (born 1 August 1948) is an engineer and is a Moldovan politician, the MP at the first Parliament of the Republic of Moldova in 1990-1994, acting interim general mayor of Chișinău in 2005-2007 and minister of transport and road management for 2007-2008.
+Vasile Ursu (born 1 August 1948) is a Moldovan engineer and politician, MP at the first Parliament of the Republic of Moldova in 1990-1994, acting interim general mayor of Chișinău in 2005-2007 and minister of transport and road management for 2007-2008.
 In 2008-2009 he held the position of Deputy Minister of Construction and Territory Development.

 Vasile Ursu is one of the 278 delegates of the first parliament of the former Moldovan SSR (later known as the Republic of Moldova), who voted the Declaration of Independence of the Republic of Moldova on 27 August 1991.

 Biography

 Vasile Ursu was born on 1 August 1948 in the Ratuș village of Criuleni District, in the large family of a ploughman.
 After graduating from the school in his native village, he attended the courses of the Chișinău College of Construction (1964-1968) and then, graduated the Technical University of Moldova (1969-1976), with the diploma of construction engineer.

 He then worked as an engineer-builder at the Design Institute of the Ministry of Population Social Service in the MSSR (February - July 1968), then, he did the military service in the Soviet Army, in Riga (July 1968 - June 1969).
 Returned to the MSSR, he worked as a construction site manager at the "Spetstroimehanization" (1969-1972) and "Chisiniovstroi" (1972-1977), the head engineer and the head of the Construction Directorate no.52 of the "Jilstroi" Trust in Chișinău (February 1977 - April 1981).

 He was very active within the Communist Party of Moldavia, where he performed the duties of head of the industry and transport section at the Frunze District Committee of the Communist Party of Moldova (April 1981 - October 1983) and then, as an instructor at the section of construction and communal household of the Central Committee of the Communist Party of Moldova (October 1983 - November 1986).
 Also, between 1982 and 1993, he was a member of the Chișinău District and City Council.

 In parallel, he attended the political activist courses at the Kyiv Higher Party School (1984-1986).
 Returning to the Republic of Moldova, he was appointed the head of the Executive Committee of the Ciocana Soviet district (1986-1991).

 After the proclamation of the independence of the Republic of Moldova in 1991, he was praetor of the Ciocana sector in Chișinău municipality (1991-1993), first deputy mayor of Chișinău municipality (1993-1999); later praetor of the Râșcani sector (1999-2003) of the Chișinău municipality.

 In parallel, for 1990-1993 he was also a Member of the Parliament of the Republic of Moldova.
 Being elected in the first Parliament of the Republic of Moldova for 1990–1993, Vasile Ursu voted the Declaration of Independence.

 For 1995-1999 he worked in the economic field as first vice-president of the "ASCOM-GRUP" Association S.A.
 (1995) and then, the president of the “COMCON-VM” S.A.
 Association (1995-1999).